truenas/documentation/content/SCALECLIReference/Storage/CLIDisk.md

 ### Get_Unused Command

 The `get_unused` command returns disks that are not in use by any zpool.
-It will also return disks that are in use by any zpool that is exported.
-You can add the optional `join_partitions` argument to list disk partitions as well.
+It also returns disks used by any  exported zpool.
+You can add the optional `join_partitions` property argument to list disk partitions as well.

-{{< expand "Listing Unused Disks" "v" >}}
+{{< expand "Using the Get_Unused Command" "v" >}}
 #### Description
-The `get_unused` command does not require entering properties or arguments, but it does contain the optional `join_partitions` argument.
+The `get_unused` command does not require entering properties or arguments, but has one optional `join_partitions` property.
+Enter `join_partitions=true` to include disk partitions in the command output, or `false` to not include partition information.
-Enter the command, then press <kbd>Enter</kbd>.
+Enter the command then press <kbd>Enter</kbd>.
 The command returns a table containing the identifier, name, subsystem, number, serial, lunid, size, description, transfermode, hddstandby, advpowermgmt, togglesmart, smartoptions, expiretime, passwd, critical, difference, informational, model, rotationrate, type, kmip_uid, zfs_guid, bus, exported_zpool, unsupported_md_devices, duplicate_serial, enclosure, partitions, add devname properties for every unused disk.

 #### Usage
 From the CLI prompt, enter:

 `storage disk get_unused`